Access the Capabilities Statement for social workers in England who work with older people here.

-This Capabilities Statement (the Statement) sets out the knowledge, skills and values that social workers need to work well with older people.
+This Capabilities Statement sets out the knowledge, skills and values that social workers need to work well with older people.
 The Statement was developed by the British Association of Social Workers (BASW) in partnership with stakeholders, including social workers and older people, those who support them as carers and family members, and relevant organisations.
 The Statement is owned by the social work profession, through BASW.
 It is endorsed by the Department of Health and implemented by the adult social care sector.

 The Statement sets out enhanced capabilities for five different levels of a social work career, based on the levels in the Professional Capabilities Framework (PCF) for social workers in England.
 These are at: